ambyshframber/wobsite_v3/site/index.md

 or irc (if you happen to frequent Apionet or SkipIRC)

-this website is built using an extremely homemade builder tool and a smidge of rsync. i don't quite have blog generation support set up yet, but i'm working on it. i recommend viewing this site on a pc browser (it's usable on mobile, but it's not pretty)
+this website is built using an extremely homemade builder tool and a smidge of rsync. i recommend viewing this site on a pc browser (it's usable on mobile, but it's not pretty)

 the source code of this site is available [here](https://github.com/ambyshframber/wobsite_v3)